The 7 Myths of Seborrheic Dermatitis (a.k.a., Dandruff)

 1. Why do I have seborrheic dermatitis if I wash my face and hair every day?

 However, it is important to know that you may not be able to treat your seborrheic dermatitis on your own.
-Thick scale sometimes requires oil scalp treatments and even prescription-strength medications to slough it off.
+Thick scale sometimes requires oil scalp treatments and even prescription-strength medications to loosen, remove and suppress the formation of stubborn scalp scale.

-2. Is seborrheic dermatitis a sign that I have an allergy?
+2. Is seborrheic dermatitis a sign that I have an allergy to foods or something that I am using?

-3. My redness on my face is from rosacea, so why do you say I have seborrheic dermatitis?
+3. My redness on my face is from rosacea, so why do I also have signs of facial seborrheic dermatitis?

-Seborrheic dermatitis overlaps with two conditions.
-The most common overlap I see is with rosacea.
+Seborrheic dermatitis often overlaps with rosacea.
 People may have a combination of any rosacea subtype AND seborrheic dermatitis.
-Understand more about this correlation and rosacea in Dr. Bailey's free downloadable guide entitled Rosacea: Understanding What Rosacea Is and What You Can Do about It.
+Understand more about this correlation and rosacea in my free downloadable guide entitled Rosacea: Understanding What Rosacea Is and What You Can Do about It.

 The second most common skin problem I see in combination with seborrheic dermatitis is psoriasis.
 When these two conditions overlap it is called “sebo-psoriasis.”
 Fortunately, the Facial Flaking and Redness Solution Kit is good at calming both conditions, which makes things a bit easier.